 The ideal site would be in a secluded clearing near a riverbank with rich, rock-free soil that was blessed by the sun all day.
 Therein lay the four major concerns for choosing a site: security, soil, water, and light.
-Want to know more about growing marijuana?
-Get a free guide about growing marijuana at this link here.

 Though security will be discussed in more detail later, generally speaking, security is a top priority for any cannabis grower since plants that are "discovered" can't be harvested.
 If you are planting cannabis on your own property, be sure to do so in a remote area since this might give you plausible deniability.
 You can simply say you had no idea that it was there.
 Public lands that are neither hunted upon, nor near trails nor other obvious attractions also make great spots.
 Also, watch for areas that might draw psilocybin mushroom hunters as they would love nothing more than to happen upon a stand of healthy potent marijuana plants.

 Another concern may be new development.
 There are many stories of marijuana growers scouting out a spot, preparing the soil and readying their watering systems only to have the place overrun with bulldozers and workers in midsummer.
 Some marijuana growers use a greenhouse, even if it is just a crudely constructed greenhouse of their own design.
 The goal is just to conceal what's growing inside.
 However some people are fortunate when choosing a grow site either in that their neighbors respect their privacy or the laws in their area look kindly upon growing, and they can simply concentrate on soil, water and light.